 Bragg vaguely ordered Breckinridge to prepare “for the defense of Middle Tennessee or an attack on Nashville.”
 Meanwhile, President Jefferson Davis received numerous reports condemning Bragg’s leadership.
 Davis initially thought this was the work of political enemies trying to get to Davis by tearing down his friend Bragg.
 But then Davis asked the opinions of the commanders who had served under Bragg in Kentucky.

 E.K.
 Smith stated that Bragg handled the campaign badly, especially the later part, and asked to be transferred to a command far away from him.
-General Leonidas Polk respected Bragg’s organizational skills but felt he lacked “the higher elements of generalship” needed to lead an army.
-Even Bragg’s own wife criticized him: “Nashville strongly garrisoned by Yankees in your rear…” Major General William S. Rosecrans’s Federal army “will soon effect a junction with them, and thus place you between two enemies… I hoped you would have cleared Tennessee as you advanced.”
+Newly promoted Lieutenant General Leonidas Polk, a personal friend of Davis’s, respected Bragg’s organizational skills but felt he lacked “the higher elements of generalship” needed to lead an army.
+Even Bragg’s own wife criticized him for leaving “Nashville strongly garrisoned by Yankees in your rear…” Major General William S. Rosecrans’s Federal army “will soon effect a junction with them, and thus place you between two enemies… I hoped you would have cleared Tennessee as you advanced.”

-Bragg met with Davis on the 25th.
-Davis congratulated him because even though he did not bring Kentucky into the Confederacy as hoped, his offensive was more successful than those of Robert E. Lee in Maryland and Earl Van Dorn in northern Mississippi.
+Bragg met with Davis on October 25.
+Davis congratulated him because even though he did not bring Kentucky into the Confederacy as hoped, his offensive was more successful than that of either Robert E. Lee in Maryland or Earl Van Dorn in northern Mississippi.
 Bragg had inflicted 14,000 Federal casualties and returned to Tennessee with tons of supplies for future operations.
 His offensive relieved Federal pressure on Chattanooga, cleared the Federals out of northern Alabama, and secured Cumberland Gap, all without substantial aid from the Confederate government.